 - Projects or initiatives whose predominant benefits are the marketing of corporate or for-profit brands

-Your organisation is responsible for all insurances and liabilities to third parties that may be incurred in the course of the funded project.
+Successful applicants are responsible for all insurances and liabilities to third parties that may be incurred during the course of the funded project.

 Monitoring of Grants

 - Maintain financial records in relation to work planned and undertaken and allow the inspection of your books by the Trustees if asked.

 - 3 months after receipt of the funding an informal update and where possible also provide photographic evidence of the progress which has been made.

 - Provide us with six-monthly progress report and where possible also provide photographic evidence of the progress which has been made, along with income and expenditure statements, showing the source and application of its funds and details of service outputs